Kyneton: Tourist attractions

 Kyneton Museum, located in the old Bank of New South Wales building (built in 1856), houses an extensive collection of local historical items.

 Being located well away from any heavily populated areas and their inherent light pollution, Kyneton is also a destination for astronomers seeking a clear view of the Southern Hemisphere night skies due to relatively low light pollution levels as opposed to Australian cities.
 The Cobaw Plateau is host to a 500-hectare facility for astronomical observation.

 Arts and Culture

 The Macedon Ranges is home to the most artists per capita in Victoria.
 Kyneton, with the beauty in the changing seasons and enthusiastic cafe culture, is a hub for artists and crafts people.

 Kyneton is where the annual Lost Trades Fair and the Daffodil Festival were founded.

-It is home to many galleries and artist studios, including but not limited to:
+It is home to many galleries and artist studios, including: